 SCRIPTURE REFERENCE POINT Matthew 16:17-25 Matthew 19:16-30 Jesus made disciples by inviting them into his life and challenging them to look more like him in their beliefs and actions.
 Mark 1:14-15 James 2:14;17-18 God breaks into our daily lives with kairos moments.
 Our response should be to listen to what He's telling us, repent, believe and obey in community.
-Matthew 16:13-20 Matthew 18: 15-20 The goal in this interval then is to use the two sides of scripture, Narrative and Authority, to give our approach to scripture the proper balance it needs.
+Matthew 16:13-20 Matthew 18:15-20 The goal in this interval then is to use the two sides of scripture, Narrative and Authority, to give our approach to scripture the proper balance it needs.
 If we put scripture in its proper context and with a sober perspective it will open up to us like it has for so many people throughout the years Genesis 1:26-2:3, John 15:1-8 God established a natural order for how we can live a fruitful life that starts with learning to work from rest.
 We find it when we learn to abide.

-INTERVAL CONCEPT PICTURE 5 UP/IN/OUT Out 6 Learning & Leading Well D1/L1 - D3/L3 D3/L3 7 Five Fold Ministry Apostle Prophet Teacher Evangelist 8 Disciples Making Preparation Passing It On 9 The End Game: Your sending meeting You were discipled Who will you disciple?
+INTERVAL CONCEPT PICTURE

+5 UP I IN I OUT Out In

+6 Learning and Leading D1/L1 - D2/L2 - D3/L3

+7 Generosity \$

+8 Five Fold Ministry (APEST) Apostle Prophet Teacher Evangelist Pastor

+9 Sharing our Story Relationship with a POP God's Story Your Story

+10 End Game: Your Sending Meeting You were discipled disciple?

-SCRIPTURE REFERENCE POINT Luke 6:12-19 A balanced life includes a focus on our personal relationship with the Father (UP), staying connected to the body (IN), and reaching the world (OUT).
-Mark 10:42-45 Mark 1:15-20 (stage 1) Luke 12:32-34 (stage 2) John 15:12-17(stage 3) Matthew 28:18-20 (stage 4) Jesus led through serving.
+SRIPTURE REFERNCE POINT LUKE 6:12-19 A balanced life includes a focus on our personal relationship with the Father (UP), staying connected to the body (IN), and reaching the wold (OUT).
+Mark 10:42-45 Mark 1:15-20 Luke 12:32-34 John 15:12-17 Matthew 28:18-20 Jesus led through serving.
 He understood where his disciples were and adapted his leadership style accordingly.
-He understood the need to meet them where they were and how to move them forward in maturity.
-Ephesians 4:7, 11-13 God uniquely gave each of us gifts to build the Church up to be his bride.
+He understood the need to met them where they were and how to move them forward in maturity.
+1 Chronicles 29:10-17 1 Timothy 6:10 Matthew 6:21 Malachi 3:10 Proverbs 6:6 We're rich - with money that isn't ours.
+Figure out what Jesus would do with "your' money if he were you, and how to live generously and overcome idols with surrender.
+Ephesians 4:7, 11-13 god uniquely gave each of us gifts to build the Church up to be his bride.
 We're called to know and operate in these gifts to serve one another.
-They are apostle, teacher, pastor, evangelist, prophet.
-Luke 10:1-6, Acts 16:11-15 People of Peace come in all shapes and sizes.
+They are apostle, prophet, evangelist, shepherd, teacher Luke 10:1-6, Acts 16:11-15 People of Peace come in all shapes and sizes.
 Finding how to partner with people God is already working in is crucial to advancing the Kingdom (and makes it way more fun).
 Matthew 28: 18-20 Being a disciple means you follow your Rabbi.
 Students of Rabbi's used to mimic their Rabbi in the littlest things so they would not miss the biggest things, passing on what they had been entrusted with.
+Never stop being a disciple.